panda-rajsekhar/GnuOctave/Gnu Octave Tutorial/Introduction to Octave.md

 as C or Fortran.
 Octave is therefore perhaps not the first choice if you want to do extremely large scale parallelized computations, such as state-of-art weather forecasting.

-However, as you will experience later in the book, Octave will enable you solve very advanced and computationally demanding problems with only a few instructions or commands and with satisfactory speed.
-The last chapter of this book teaches you some optimization techniques and how you can use C++ together with Octave to speed things up considerably in some situations.
+However, as you will experience later , Octave will enable you solve very advanced and computationally demanding problems with only a few instructions or commands and with satisfactory speed.

 Octave is not designed to do analytical (or symbolic) mathematics.
 For example, it is not the best choice if you wish to find the derivative of a function, say f (x) = x2.
 Here software